-The UM School of Nursing maintains a Nursing Skills Laboratory, a Health Assessment Laboratory, and Simulation Center for students located on the second floor of the Weaver Hall Building.
+The School of Nursing maintains a nursing skills laboratory, a health assessment laboratory, and simulation center for students located on the second floor of the Weaver Hall Building.
 These learning resources for the School of Nursing allow students to develop knowledge, skills, and attitudes necessary for applying theory to nursing practice.
 This learning environment serves students in the School of Nursing by providing an excellent opportunity for self-directed independent learning and the practice of basic and advanced nursing skills.
-The nursing lab and simulation center are equipped with newborn, infant, child, adult and maternal human patient simulators (both mid and high-fidelity) as well as a wide selection of task trainers.
+The nursing lab and simulation center are equipped with newborn, infant, child, adult, and maternal mid and high-fidelity human patient simulators as well as a wide selection of task trainers.
 The lab is equipped with cameras and recording equipment, which can be used for real-time, shared learning and in debriefing areas.
 Center hours vary and are posted on the School of Nursing website.
-Family Nurse Practitioner students will learn advanced practice skills such as suturing, debridement, client assessment, etc. during On-Campus Focus Sessions (Intensives).
+Family nurse practitioner students will learn advanced practice skills such as suturing, debridement, client assessment, etc. during on-campus intensives.